elenderg/PAL-1000/instruções de compilação.md

 `Compile the next statement given the rider (other).` `If the compiler's abort flag is set, exit.`
-`If the rider's token is the semi-colon byte, move the rider (compiler rules); repeat.` `If the rider's token is not the period byte, abort with "I'm thinking period, but you've got '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is the semi-colon byte, move the rider (compiler rules); repeat.` `If the rider's token is not the period byte, abort with "_I'm thinking period, but you've got '_" then the rider's token then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Add a fourth fragment given the end if tag.`